 Directed by Frank Thannhäuser

-Initially premiered on 7th September 2017 this play will return on March 14th, 2019.
-Ticket prices start from 16 Euro
+Initially premiered in 2017 this play returned on March 14th, 2019.
+Ticket prices from 16 Euro

 The Imperial Theater is in Reeperbahn 5 in 20359 Hamburg.
 Reaching the theater by S-Bahn or U-Bahn is easy.